Tyrone Taylor Preview, Player Props: Brewers vs. Cubs

 Cubs Pitching Rankings

-- The Cubs pitching staff ranks 18th in the league with a collective 8.6 strikeouts per nine innings.
+- The 8.6 strikeouts per nine innings put together by the Cubs pitching staff ranks 17th in MLB.

-- The Cubs have a 4.14 team ERA that ranks 14th across all MLB pitching staffs.
+- The Cubs have the 15th-ranked team ERA across all MLB pitching staffs (4.16).

-- Cubs pitchers combine to give up 176 home runs (1.1 per game), the fifth-fewest in baseball.
+- Cubs pitchers combine to allow the sixth-fewest home runs in baseball (178 total, 1.1 per game).

-- Wicks (4-1) takes the mound for the Cubs in his seventh start of the season.
-He's put together a 3.00 ERA in 33 2/3 innings pitched, with 23 strikeouts.

-- The lefty last pitched on Sunday against the Colorado Rockies, when he tossed six innings, allowing three earned runs while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.